11/24/10

 Introduction

-All of the online projects are collected and briefly introduced here: "An Imaginary Book": A Brief Introduction.
-For each project there is a sample image, a brief descriptive introduction of the project, and a hyperlinked title which will take you to the complete online version of the project.
+All of the online projects are collected at this link: "An Imaginary Book": A Brief Introduction.
+For each project there is a sample image, a brief descriptive introduction of the project, and a hyperlink which will take you to the complete online version of the project.

 *

-Why I Traveled to Turkey A summary overview
+Overview ~ Why I Traveled to Turkey

 Rumi's Shrine